Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Introduction

 Online social networks have evolved beyond mere communication platforms, becoming digital arenas where users express emotions, form opinions, and shape behaviors~\cite{bakshy2015}.
 These environments provide unique opportunities to study complex collective phenomena such as polarization, content diffusion, and large-scale social dynamics~\cite{vosoughi2018spread}.
 The widespread availability of digital traces, enabled by the pervasive use of online technologies, has fueled the rise of computational social science~\cite{lazer2009computational}, which seeks to explain human behavior and social processes through computational methods.

 A prominent approach in this field involves the use of simulation tools~\cite{squazzoni2014socialsimulation}.
 Simulations make it possible to create controlled virtual environments where researchers can test hypotheses, compare strategies, and observe the evolution of user behavior under conditions that would be difficult—or ethically problematic—to reproduce in the real world~\cite{rossetti2024ysocialllmpoweredsocial}.
 For example, one can investigate the spread of harmful content and rumors~\cite{hu2025simulatingrumorspreadingsocial} or assess how different recommendation algorithms shape user activity~\cite{törnberg2023evaluate}, all without intervening directly on live platforms.
 Despite their promise, building realistic simulations of online social networks remains challenging.
 Emergent behaviors in these systems are driven by numerous individual-level factors that are difficult to predict or formalize.
 Human interactions involve ambiguity, context-dependence, and variability, which complicate the design of models capable of capturing social complexity~\cite{gao2023s3socialnetworksimulationlarge}.
 Agent-Based Modeling (ABM) has long been employed to address this challenge.
-ABMs represent systems as collections of autonomous agents, each following a set of predefined behavioral rules~\cite{macy2002abm}.
-This bottom-up approach is particularly well suited for modeling online platforms, where heterogeneous individuals interact locally and generate emergent global patterns~\cite{gausen2021can}.
-ABMs thus allow researchers to explore the interplay between micro-level interactions and macro-level outcomes.
-Traditional ABMs, however, typically rely on simplified behavioral rules~\cite{conte2014agent}.
+ABMs represent systems as collections of autonomous agents, each following a set of predefined and simplified behavioral rules~\cite{macy2002abm, conte2014agent}.
 While such models have yielded important insights, they struggle to capture the richness of human behavior, which is mediated by language, emotions, and social context~\cite{törnberg2023evaluate}.